vwbusguy/curses-examples/rust/README.md

 To compile and run from source, you must have rust and cargo installed.

-Additionally, since this requries ncurses, you must have both ncurses and the ncurses headers installed.
+Additionally, since this requires ncurses, you must have both ncurses and the ncurses headers installed.
 For example, on Fedora:

 `$ sudo dnf install rust cargo ncurses ncurses-devel`